 Again, where you make your purchase is important.
 Vision care expenses at a local optical center are often flagged for receipt requests.
 However, there are merchants (such as FSA Store Optical), which use IIAS to identify the specific eligible items and allow you to purchase contacts and eyeglasses.

 Step 2.
-Confirm enrollment in health plan
+Confirm enrollment in a health plan

 To receive automatic approval for co-pays, certain co-insurance, and deductible expenses, make sure your employer has reported you as enrolled in the company health plan.
 Co-pays for office visits, specialists, and hospital stays are typically approved automatically.

 Depending on the location and other information provided to Benefit Resource, you may be asked to verify a non-standard amount.
 Just remember, this doesn’t mean the expense isn’t eligible.
 It just means BRI hasn’t received enough information to verify it automatically.
-An Explanation of Benefits (EOB) from your insurance carrier or health care provider gets it resolved in no time.
+An Explanation of Benefits (EOB) from your insurance carrier or healthcare provider gets it resolved in no time.

 Step 3.
 Nip recurring expenses in the bud